Norivo7/NetflixSymfony/README.md

 ## Introduction

-**project is undergoing serious namespace changes, for now it's not available**

 This project was my first attempt at creating a big website on Symfony framework.
 As I was in process of learning programming at it's core during it's development - it doesn't contain best practices and knowledge I have learned during my following 1-year experience